NeuroTechX/ntx_slack_archive/_montreal.md

  >Hi everyone, I'm interested in checking out one of the upcoming hackathons, but I've never been to  one before.
 I'm also not really a hacker/programmer, but they seem like a good way to meet people in the neurotech scene, and hopefully I can contribute in other ways.
 Where do these happen? what should I expect?

+9/19/2017 3:39 PM

+ **sydneyneurotechx** :

+ >Hey liam_c .
+We meet every Thursday at District 3 (1250 Guy Street) at 6:30.
+You could always drop by and talk with us.